jdnoc/onepercentgrowth/_posts/2017-9-26-ideal-day-non-ideal-day.markdown

 ---
-title: What and Ideal (And Not Ideal) Day Looks Like
+title: What An Ideal (And Not Ideal) Day Looks Like
 date: 2017-9-26
 layout: post
 ---